Finkenstein am Faaker See: History

 The municipality is named after Finkenstein Castle, a possession of the Carinthian dukes, which was first mentioned in an 1142 deed.
 Lend to the ducal ministeriales, the Lords of Finkenstein, it was an important outpost overlooking the Gail valley and the Carinthian estates of the Bamberg prince-bishops around Villach and Federaun Castle vis-à-vis.
 In 1335 the ducal estates passed to the Austrian House of Habsburg.

 In 1508 Emperor Maximilian I, Duke of Carinthia since 1493, granted Finkenstein to his liegeman Siegmund von Dietrichstein, whose descendants held the castle until 1861.
 From the 18th century on it decayed, only ruins remain.
 It is today the backdrop of the Burgarena Finkenstein, an amphitheatre with 1150 seats mainly used for concerts.

 The Finkenstein municipality was established in 1850 at Mallestig, it became a market town in 1979.
 To advert to its location on the shore of Lake Faak, the official name is Finkenstein am Faaker See since 2000.
 The area largely depends on tourism, moreover Elan snowboards operates a factory in Fürnitz.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2015 elections:
+The municipal council (Gemeinderat) consists of 27 members.
+Since the 2021 local elections, it is made up of the following parties: